Ring of Kerry | 2019

 The peaceful scenery makes car travel very pleasant and relaxing, and can be considered an attraction in itself.
 There are also many things to do in Killarney.
 Visitors enjoy Muckross House, Killarney National Park and Ross Castle.

 Torc Waterfall is approximately 7 kilometres from Killarney Town, this is a popular walking route for those who like to explore outdoors and experience the best of Killarney National Park.
 10 minutes down the road is the ladies view, do make sure to stop here to enjoy the views.

 You can also enjoy a different kind of “driving” at the Killarney Golf and Fishing Clubs, recognised as some of the best of their kind in the world.
 Killarney has several picnic grounds and delightful nooks.

-The Ring of Kerry is one of the most popular road circuits in southwest Ireland.
-It traverses the Inveragh Peninsula and is dotted with many tourist destinations along the way.
-The Ring of Kerry is a visual delight for anyone who travels it – majestic mountains, beautiful panoramas, ancient sites, and little out-of-the-way towns can be visited along its route.
+The Ring of Kerry route is one of the most popular road circuits in southwest Ireland.
+144km of true bliss, it traverses the Inveragh Peninsula and is dotted with many tourist destinations along the way.
+The Ring of Kerry is a visual delight for anyone who travels it – majestic mountains, beautiful panoramas, ancient sites, and little out-of-the-way towns can be visited along its ring of kerry route.